aral/XAuthTwitterEngine/ReadMe.txt

-XAuthTwitterEngine and Demo for iPhone by Aral Balkan (@aral, http://aralbalkan.com) Copyright 2010 Aral Balkan.
+XAuthTwitterEngine library and demo for iPhone. by Aral Balkan (@aral, http://aralbalkan.com) Copyright 2010 Aral Balkan.
 All Rights Reserved.

 License: MIT

-Removes a lot of the oAuth browser-based authentication bloat from the Twitter+oAuth Source and provides a very simple example to demonstrate how to use Twitter's new xAuth authentication system.
+Removes a lot of the unnecessary oAuth browser-based authentication bloat from the Twitter+oAuth Source and provides a very simple example to demonstrate how to use Twitter's new xAuth authentication system.

 The easiest way to use the library in your own projects is to drag the Twitter+oAuth folder from the Libraries folder in the demo application to your own project.
 Also, don't forget to add libxml2.dylib to your new project.